5 Major Statin Side Effects:

-The Statin Myth — It’s Inflammation, Not Cholesterol
+Inflammation, Not Cholesterol

-Articles written in an attempt to sell the advantages of statin medication drugs have appeared in the most prestigious medical journals in the world.
+Food for Thought: Articles written in an attempt to sell the advantages of statin medication drugs have appeared in the most prestigious medical journals in the world.
 It is important to take note here that many of these have been written by scientists employed by pharmaceutical companies purely to market them with no thought behind the Dangers.

 Research has shown that Statin medications increase the prevalence of coronary calcification by more than 50%, therefore increasing therefore increasing even further the risk of heart failure.
 They diminish brain function when taken over long periods of time.

-It has also been found that there is a direct link between elevated cholesterol levels – and an increase with inflammatory markers.
+It has also been discovered that there is a direct link between elevated cholesterol levels – and an increase with inflammatory markers.
 An elevation in cholesterol levels is the body’s way of reducing inflammation.
 Therefore, it is evident that in order to reduce cholesterol that the reduction of inflammation will prove a better and healthier option than taking Statin medication.